Tutorial

 After defining both the precision and the recall, let’s have a quick recap:

-• The precision measures the model trustiness in classifying positive samples, and the recall measures how many positive samples were correctly classified by the model.
+1. The precision measures the model’s trustworthiness in classifying positive samples, and the recall measures how many positive samples the model correctly classified.

-• The precision takes into account how both the positive and negative samples were classified, but the recall only considers the positive samples in its calculations.
-In other words, the precision is dependent on both the negative and positive samples, but the recall is dependent only on the positive samples (and independent of the negative samples).
+2. The precision considers how the positive and negative samples were classified, but the recall only considers the positive samples in its calculations.
+In other words, the precision depends on both the negative and positive samples, but the recall is dependent only on the positive samples (and independent of the negative samples).

-• The precision considers when a sample is classified as Positive, but it does not care about correctly classifying all positive samples.
+3. The precision considers when a sample is classified as Positive, but it does not consider correctly classifying all positive samples.
 The recall cares about correctly classifying all positive samples, but it does not care if a negative sample is classified as positive.

-• When a model has high recall but low precision, then the model classifies most of the positive samples correctly but it has many false positives (i.e. classifies many Negative samples as Positive).
-When a model has high precision but low recall, then the model is accurate when it classifies a sample as Positive but it can only classify a few positive samples.
+4. When a model has high recall but low precision, it classifies most of the positive samples correctly but has many false positives (i.e., it classifies many Negative samples as Positive).
+When a model has high precision but low recall, it is accurate when it classifies a sample as Positive but can only classify a few positive samples.

 Here are some questions to test your understanding: